BAMWelDX/weldx/doc/standard/shape-validation.rst

 The above example shows the basic usage for a single property.
 We can use most of the syntax features like ``()``,\ ``~`` and ``...``.
-But be aware that the scope of this “inline” wx_shape validation is limited to the property that it validates!
+But be aware that the scope of this "inline" wx_shape validation is limited to the property that it validates!
 So no comparison to other shapes with alphanumerics is possible.